 4. Dispute resolution

-Instead of pursuing a more aggressive approach to remedying information disclosure — e.g., filing lawsuits or seeking damages — you may opt to resolve NDA disputes in an alternative manner.
-For example, you may employ mediation with the signing party.
-This involves a moderator who facilitates the discussion, allowing you and the other party to air grievances and explore solutions in good faith.
+Instead of pursuing an aggressive approach to remedying information disclosure — e.g., filing lawsuits or seeking damages — you may opt to resolve NDA disputes in an alternative manner.
+For example, you may employ mediation or arbitration with the other party.
+This allows the parties to resolve the matter without incurring court costs, and usually means more reasonable attorneys’ fees.

 “The signature is the most critical component.
 Without one, you don’t have a binding contract,” says Carter.
 When a party signs the NDA, they are agreeing to abide by the terms outlined in the contract.
-Not abiding by the terms, then, means they are beholden to the consequences.
+Breaching terms, means they can be held liable to the aggrieved party.

 “The act of signing shows consent,” says Carter.
 “You can’t just show someone a contract and expect they’ll abide by it, even if they agree to do so verbally.
 You have no legal backing without the person’s written consent.”

-Next up, we dive into the various types of NDAs you can use in your business dealings.
+Next up, we dive into various types of NDAs you can use in your business dealings.

 Types of NDAs

-The previous chapter discussed the common set of elements in NDAs that make up the contract “DNA.”
-But not all NDAs are created equal.
+The previous chapter discussed some common set of elements in NDAs that make up the contract “DNA.”
+But not all NDAs are the same.
 There are three distinct types of NDAs, which we explore in detail below.

 Types of NDAs and legal distinctions